Crown Jewels of the United Kingdom: Swords

 The swords of state reflect a monarch's role as Head of the British Armed Forces and Defender of the Faith.
 Three are carried before the monarch into the Abbey: the blunt Sword of Mercy (also known as Curtana), the Sword of Spiritual Justice, and the Sword of Temporal Justice.
 All are believed to have been supplied at the time of James I between 1610 and 1620, probably by a member of the Worshipful Company of Cutlers, using blades created in the 1580s by Italian bladesmiths Giandonato and Andrea Ferrara.
 They were deposited with St Edward's regalia at the Abbey by Charles II.
 Before that point, new swords had been made for each coronation since the 15th century.
 Sold in the civil war, they were returned at the Restoration, and their use was first recorded at the coronation of James II in 1685.

-The two-handed Sword of State, made in 1678 symbolises the monarch's authority and is also carried before the monarch at State Openings of Parliament.
+The two-handed Sword of State, made in 1678, symbolises the monarch's authority and is also carried before the monarch at State Openings of Parliament.
 Its wooden sheath, made in 1689, is bound in crimson velvet decorated with silver-gilt emblems of England, Scotland and Ireland, fleurs-de-lis, and portcullises.
 The lion of England and unicorn of Scotland form the cross-piece to the sword's handle.
+The sword weighs 8 lb and is 4 ft long.
+During a coronation it must be held for much of the service pointing upwards without touching the body by the Lord President of the Privy Council.

-Before the investiture, it is exchanged for the principal Sword of Offering, of which the Sword of State is a metaphor.
-Commissioned by George IV for his 1821 coronation, its gilded leather sheath is encrusted with 1,251 diamonds, 16 rubies, 2 sapphires and 2 turquoises.
-The sword has a Damascus steel blade and its handle is set with 2,141 diamonds, 12 emeralds and 4 rubies.
+Before the investiture, the unwieldy Sword of State is exchanged for the lighter Sword of Offering, which is described as "the one true coronation sword".
+Commissioned by George IV for his extravagant 1821 coronation, its gilded leather sheath is encrusted with 1,251 diamonds, 16 rubies, 2 sapphires and 2 turquoises.
+The sword has a partly blued and gilt steel blade, and its handle is set with 2,141 diamonds, 12 emeralds and 4 rubies.
 The stones are arranged to form roses, thistles, shamrocks, oak leaves and acorns.
 Two diamond lion heads, one at each end of the cross-piece, have ruby eyes.
 George paid more than £5,000 for the sword out of his own pocket in a radical change from the austere £2 swords used by his 18th-century predecessors.
-It remained in personal ownership of the Royal family until 1903 when it was deposited with the Crown Jewels and has been used at every coronation since 1911.
+It remained in the Royal family's personal ownership until 1903 when it was deposited with the Crown Jewels and has been used at every coronation since 1911.
 A monarch is girded and blessed using the sword, which is returned to the Keeper of the Jewel House by the Abbey for a token sum of £5, and is borne unsheathed for the rest of the ceremony.